Some Girls Do (album)

-Some Girls Do is the sixth studio album by singer Lee Aaron, released on September 23, 1991 through Attic Records.
-It reached No. 38 on the RPM Canadian Albums Chart on November 30, 1991 and held that position for a week.
-The only single, "Sex with Love", reached No. 55 on the RPM Canadian Singles Chart on October 26, 1991 and held that position for three weeks.
+Some Girls Do is the sixth studio album by singer Lee Aaron, released on September 23, 1991, through Attic Records.
+It reached No. 38 on the RPM Canadian Albums Chart on November 30, 1991, and held that position for a week.
+The only single, "Sex with Love", was almost a top-20 hit on The Records single charts, peaking at number 21.
+It fared less so on the RPM chart, reaching number 55 on October 26, 1991, and holding that position for three weeks.
 The album would go on to receive a Juno Award nomination for Rock Album of the Year in 1992.